-Addressing the impact of aircraft noise has been a high priority at Burbank Bob Hope Airport since the Airport Authority purchased the Airport from Lockheed in 1978.
+Addressing the impact of aircraft noise has been a high priority at Hollywood Burbank Airport since the Airport Authority purchased the Airport from Lockheed in 1978.
 Since then, Authority policies and acoustical treatment of nearby schools and over 1,800 homes have combined with the improvement of aircraft technology and airline cooperation in keeping nighttime commercial flights to a minimum to allow substantial progress.

 The Noise Impact Area as defined by the State of California has shrunk from 403 acres of incompatible land use in 1978 to under 20 acres today, a 95% reduction.